George Kriarakis: The Shedden massacre

 Kriarakis was buried at a Greek Orthodox church in Toronto, where Father Drakos Poul stated that Kriarakis's soul was now with the "King of Kings".
-Kriarakis was covered with bruises as he had been beaten being shot.
+Kriarakis was covered with bruises as he had been beaten while being shot.
 His widow Dianne cried out at his funeral: "Why, why, why?
 Why didn't you just leave?"

 During the trial of the Shedden massacre killers in 2009, Jane Sims, the crime correspondent of The London Free Press, stated the Bandidos Motorcycle Club sounded very much like the mindlessly macho He-Men Women Haters Club from the Our Gang short films of the 1930s.
 Peter Edwards, the crime correspondent of The Toronto Star, agreed with her, writing the Bandidos had "grandiose rituals and overblown mythology" that were "more the stuff of fantasy and macho escapism than reality" that strongly appealed to weak, insecure men.
 Edwards wrote that most of the victims of the massacre such as Kriarakis were the type of weak men who were attracted to the Bandidos less because they were criminals and more out of a desire to appear important and powerful.
 Edwards called Kriarakis a pseudo-gangster, saying he affected the "attitude" of being a gangster as he took to strutting around with his Bandidos patch on his bikers' vest as he thought that this made him powerful.
 However, Edwards noted that Kriarakis worked 10 to 12 hours a day as a tow truck driver, which led him to the conclusion that Kriarakis did not make his living via crime.
 Edwards stated in a 2010 interview:

 What struck me as bizarre was that most of the people who were murdered actually wanted out of the club, like these were murders for nothing.
 They couldn't bring themselves to quit, too afraid to quit.
 Such a bizarre contradiction, between what some may think is a power struggle when in fact (the victims) wanted out...There were differences individually.
 But they were all drawn to a symbol, and a pretty absurd symbol – (the Bandido was) a cartoon character stolen from a potato chip company.
 Like, you have a murder over that symbol?
 It's just bizarre.
 Nothing more to it, no money changed hands in the murders, nobody made a penny.
 To have that level of violence fought for absolutely nothing, except being in the pecking order of people who wear a cartoon character on their back.
 Just bizarre...Some of (the victims) were pretty nice guys, and my feeling is that if they hadn't gone to the farm that night, within five years they would have just wandered out of it again.
 I think most of the victims weren't real bikers, and would have gone on to regular lives.